isabella232/civicsgarden/README.md

-IntentGarden
+CivicGarden
 ============

-Nurture your intentions through webhooks and plant metaphors.
+Nurture your civicness through webhooks and plant metaphors.

 Setup
 -----